LuisaVallbracht/onepager/README.md

 I hope you still enjoy my little website and maybe learn something new about color gradients, even though I highly doubt that.
 I look forward to learning more about coding during my upcoming studies, because I actually like doing it!
 Thank you!!

+„This page was created by Luisa Vallbracht during the winterterm 2024/25 in the Interactive Information course of the Interface Design program at the University of Applied Sciences Potsdam.“